-OpenShift comes with many resources, such nodes, deployments, and pods that can be manipulated in the UI and through
+OpenShift comes with many resources, such as nodes, deployments, and pods that you can manipulat in the UI and through

 kubectl command-line interfaces.
 Operators can create new custom objects to Kubernetes with their own function-specific logic.
 Operators use a controller which reconciles state in a resource specific way.
 OpenShift 4 introduced the OperatorHub, a catalog of applications that can be installed by the administrator and added to individual projects by developers.
 While templates allow you to deploy applications, they generally don’t install custom resources to Kubernetes, and more importantly, are run once and aren’t able to respond to changes in the environment to manage the service.

 This tutorial walks through the process of deploying a community operator into an existing OpenShift project so you can create instances of the PostgreSQL database.
-See the Focus on data privacy with a back end for a mobile loyalty app code pattern for a complete microservice application that uses this operator-deployed PostgresSQL instance.
+See the Focus on data privacy with a back end for a mobile bank app code pattern for a complete microservice application that uses this operator-deployed PostgreSQL instance.

 The examples in this tutorial use Red Hat® OpenShift® on IBM Cloud™.

 This tutorial is for software developers familiar with Kubernetes or OpenShift who want to learn about operators and OperatorHub in OpenShift 4.

 Before you begin this tutorial, complete the following steps: